Skip to content

 transformed = self.pre(data)

-return self.transform.sample(transformed)
+return self.pipeline.sample(transformed)

 def batch(self, data: TCollated) -> TProcessed: